openfga/openfga/README.md

 ---

 **OpenFGA** is a high-performance, flexible authorization/permission engine inspired by [Google Zanzibar](https://research.google/pubs/pub48190/).
-It helps developers easily model and enforce fine-grained access control in their applications.
+It helps developers easily m and enforce fine-grained access control in their applications.

 ## Highlights